concur/concur-platform-sdk-dotnet/README.md

 ### ConcurPlatform Library Interface Pattern

 Our ConcurPlatform library interface follows a strict and intuitive pattern and all classes, methods, and paramters have detailed intellisense documentation.
-Once you see a couple of samples, you should be able to intuitely discover the method or parameter you need to use just by letting intellisense and auto complete-word drive you.
+Once you see a couple of samples, you should be able to intuitively discover the method or parameter you need to use just by letting intellisense and auto complete-word drive you.

 #### Method Name Pattern